javijjah/javijjah/README.md

 ***
  ## Objective
 Here on _Github_ I would like to learn general progaramming languages so I can contribute to my favourite projects, such as _mods_ for my favourite games or software that helps me on my daily routine.
+I aim to became a great game developer someday🎯👾
 ***

 Languages I know: